 Please be aware that as a faculty member, I have the responsibility to report any instances of sexual harassment, sexual violence and/or other forms of prohibited discrimination.
 If you would rather share information about sexual harassment or sexual violence to a confidential employee who does not have this reporting responsibility, including an Interpersonal Violence Advocate at the Women's Resource Center (503-725-5672), the Queer Resource Center (503-725-9742), or Center for Student Health and Counseling (SHAC): 1880 SW 6th Ave, (503) 725-2800.
 This Sexual Misconduct Website provides a complete of those confidential employees and off campus resources.
+For more information about Title IX please complete the required student module Creating a Safe Campus in Canvas.

-5. Mandatory Safe Campus Online Training Module
+5. New Mandatory Safe Campus Online Training Module